Sometimes, the quality of a product’s label will be enough to sell that product.

 So, how do you design a label to make sure you get an amazing finished label or sticker?

 First, figure out the type of label you need.
 Then, follow our easy design tips to make it look professional.

 Types of Labels: What Are Your Options?

-Before we answer the question of how to design a label, you need to figure out what type you need.
+Before you start figuring out how to design a label, you should first figure out what type you need:

 1. Address Labels